 Last week I was at a coffee shop with a few other coaches and the topic of powerful questions came up.
-Collectively, there was more than 25 years of coaching experience at that little table, and yet, even as experienced coaches we were all still curious how we can improve our coaching and the results for our clients.
+Collectively, there were more than 25 years of coaching experience at that little table, and yet, even as experienced coaches, we were all still curious how we can improve our coaching and the results for our clients.

 What is a powerful question?

 - It’s usually an open-ended question that starts with the words “What” or “How”.

 - It’s a question asked with genuine curiosity.

 - It’s a question that prompts the client to a new perspective, to clarity or to action.